 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.

 From the town of Hibbing, take U.S. Highway 169 north to County Road 5, then 16 miles to the park.

-There are no set office hours during the winter, but the office will be open as staff is available.
+There are no set office hours during the off season, but the office will be open as staff is available.
 Mornings are the best time to reach someone by phone.
 Self-registration is available when the office is closed.